-I am indebted to my friend David Topping who, again after 25 years, has assisted me in creating a website.
+I am indebted to my friend David Topping who, again after 25 years, has assisted me in creating this website.
 If you have need of any website assistance, I urge you to follow his link.

 Register to receive Musikhaus posts